AyadAlmamary/BakingAppForRecoded/README.md

 # Baking App
-This is project #4 of Android Developer Nanodegree.
+This is project for RE-Coded Orginization
 ### App Description:
-Baking App allows Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
-It allows users to select a recipe and see video-guided steps for how to complete it.
+Baking App allows users to select a recipe and see video-guided steps for how to complete it.

 ### Functionality:
 1. Used ExoPlayer API to play videos and audio